EZePiZy/RISC-V-CPU/RTL/CONTROL_UNIT/README.md

 `WriteNextPC`  | `0`      | No PC write           |

 #### `sw`

+Store Word, this is the instruction to save data from a register into a given address of the data memory, this is done by controlling the Write Enable section of the data_memory and taking the output from the regfile at RD2 as the data and the data from RD1 + Imm to get the address to write the data to.

 Control Signal | Expected | Notes                                |
  :-----------: | :------: | :----------------------------------- |